Memphis vs. Tulane NCAA Football Odds, Plays and Insights | November 27, 2021

 Tulane Stats and Trends

-- Tulane has five wins against the spread in 11 games this season.
+- In Tulane's 11 games this year, it has five wins against the spread.

-- The Green Wave are 3-3 ATS when underdogs by 6 points or more this year.
+- The Green Wave are 3-3 ATS when underdogs by 6 points or more this season.

-- Tulane's games this year have hit the over on six of 11 set point totals (54.5%).
+- Tulane's games this season have hit the over on six of 11 set point totals (54.5%).

-- When Tulane scores more than 29.4 points, it is 3-0 against the spread and 2-1 overall.
+- When Tulane records more than 29.4 points, it is 3-0 against the spread and 2-1 overall.

-- In games that Tulane picks up over 414.9 yards, the team is 2-1 against the spread and 2-1 overall.
+- Tulane is 2-1 against the spread and 2-1 overall when the team churns out more than 414.9 yards.

 - The Green Wave have turned the ball over 21 times this season, 10 more turnovers than the Tigers have forced (11).